 May be overactive or very passive; may throw frequent tantrums for no apparent reason; may become over-focused or absorbed with a single item, idea, or person; many demonstrate apparent lack of common sense; may display aggressive behavior or injure self; may have repetitive use of motor movements (e.g., hand-flapping, twirling objects); Persistent fixation on parts of objects.

-Several older theories about the cause of autism have now been proven false.
-Autism is not a mental illness, and individuals with autism do not choose to behave differently.
+Several older theories about the cause of Autism have now been proven false.
+Autism is not a mental illness, and individuals with Autism do not choose to behave differently.
 Autism is not caused by bad parenting.
-Furthermore, no known psychological factors in the development of the individual have been shown to cause autism.
+Furthermore, no known psychological factors in the development of the individual have been shown to cause Autism.

-The understanding of autism has grown immensely since it was first described in 1943 by Leo Kanner.
-There is currently no known cure for autism; however, we are continuously finding better ways to understand the disorder and help families and individuals affected by Autism cope with the various symptoms of the disability.
+The understanding of Autism has grown immensely since it was first described in 1943 by Leo Kanner.
+There is currently no known cure for Autism; however, we are continuously finding better ways to understand the disorder and help families and individuals affected by Autism cope with the various symptoms of the disability.
 Some of these symptoms may lessen as the individual ages; others may disappear altogether.
-With appropriate intervention, many of the behaviors commonly associated with autism can be positively changed, even to the point that the child or adult may appear to the untrained person to no longer have autism.
-The majority of children and adults will, however, continue to exhibit some of the symptoms of autism to some degree throughout their lives.
+With appropriate intervention, many of the behaviors commonly associated with Autism can be positively changed, even to the point that the child or adult may appear to the untrained person to no longer have Autism.
+The majority of children and adults will, however, continue to exhibit some of the symptoms of Autism to some degree throughout their lives.

-Autism is characterized in the DSM-IV by:
+Autism is characterized in the DSM-V by:

-Applied Behavior Analysis
+Applied Behavioral Analysis

-Many different behavioral interventions have been developed for children with autism, and they mostly fall under the category of Applied Behavioral Analysis (ABA).
-This approach generally involves therapists who work intensely, one-on-one with a child for 20 to 40 hours/week.
+Many different behavioral interventions have been developed for children with Autism, and they mostly fall under the category of Applied Behavioral Analysis (ABA).
+This approach generally involves therapists who work intensely, one-on-one with a child for 5 to 40 hours/week.
 Children are taught skills in a simple step-by-step manner, such as teaching colors one at a time.
 The sessions usually begin with formal, structured drills, such as learning to point to a color when its name is given; and then, after some time, there is a shift towards generalizing skills to other situations and environments.
-A study published by Dr. Ivar Lovaas at UCLA in 1987 involved two years of intensive, 40-hour/week behavioral intervention by trained graduate students working with 19 young autistic children ranging from 35 to 41 months of age.
+A study published by Dr. Ivar Lovaas at UCLA in 1987 involved two years of intensive, 40-hour/week behavioral intervention by trained graduate students working with 19 young Autistic children ranging from 35 to 41 months of age.
 Almost half of the children improved so much that they were indistinguishable from typical children, and these children went on to lead fairly normal lives.
 Of the other half, most had significant improvements, but a few did not improve much.
 ABA programs are most effective when started early, (before age 5 years), but they can also be helpful to older children.
 They are especially effective in teaching non-verbal children how to talk.
 Parents are encouraged to obtain training in ABA, so that they provide it themselves and possibly hire other people to assist.
 Qualified behavior consultants are often available, and there are often workshops on how to provide ABA therapy.

 There are several types of auditory interventions.
 The only one with significant scientific backing is Berard Auditory Integration Training (called Berard AIT or AIT) which involves listening to processed music for a total of 10 hours (two half-hour sessions per day, over a period of 10 to 12 days).
 There are many studies supporting its effectiveness.
-Research has shown that AIT improves auditory processing, decreases or eliminates sound sensitivity, and reduces behavioral problems in some autistic children.
+Research has shown that AIT improves auditory processing, decreases or eliminates sound sensitivity, and reduces behavioral problems in some Autistic children.
 Other auditory interventions include the Tomatis approach, the Listening Program, and the SAMONAS method.
 There is limited amount of empirical evidence to support their efficacy.
 Information about these programs can be obtained from the Society for Auditory Intervention Techniques’ website www.sait.org.